This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Candied yams, aka candied sweet potatoes, are a sweet potato dish commonly eaten in the Southern region of the United States.
 They are a big deal during the holidays in African-American households, but they can be enjoyed all year round.

-The dish is made by boiling sweet potatoes in brown sugar, cinnamon, and nutmeg until they are soft.
-Coating the sweet potatoes in a sweet and delicious sauce.
+The dish is made by boiling sweet potatoes in brown sugar, cinnamon, and nutmeg until they are soft, coating them in a sweet and delicious sauce.

-Depending on your family tradition, you can use orange juice, vanilla extract, or maple syrup.
-You can top them off with miniature marshmallows or not.
+You can use orange juice, orange zest, vanilla extract, or maple syrup, depending on your family tradition.
+You can also top them off with miniature marshmallows.

 Some families make baked candied yams and add other ingredients that are family traditions.

-Here’s a list of the ingredients that make southern candied sweet potatoes an ongoing thanksgiving dinner tradition.
+Here's a list of the ingredients that make candied sweet potatoes an ongoing Thanksgiving and Christmas dinner tradition.

 Sugar

-I like to use two different sugars in my yams, dark brown and white sugar, and the dark brown sugar creates a maple syrup flavor.
+I like to use two different sugars in my yams: dark brown and white sugar.
+The dark brown sugar creates a maple syrup flavor that complements the warm spices.
+The granulated white sugar provides the sweetness.

-Unsalted butter is all you need, and the butter is going to make the sauce silky smooth.
+Unsalted butter is all you need, and the butter will make the sauce silky smooth.

 Warm Spices

-It’s not soul food candied sweet potatoes without ground cinnamon and nutmeg, but most people overlook the importance of salt.
-Using salt allows you to use less sugar because it will bring out the sweetness in the dish.
+It's not soul food candied sweet potatoes without ground cinnamon and nutmeg, but most people overlook the importance of salt.
+Using salt allows you to use less sugar because it brings out the sweetness in the dish.

 How to Make the Best Candied Yams Recipe